sbhavy/sbhavy.github.io/_pages/about.md

 * **Automated Negotiation**: What does a rational natural language negotiation look like?
 What changes when AI agents negotiate on behalf of human principals?
 * **Bayesian Norm Learning**: How do people decide what norms to follow, and to what degree?
 When is it "okay" to break away from a norm?

 My research is motivated by ideas such as *Coasean bargaining*, *contractualism*, and *pluralistic AI alignment*.
-My work uses concepts from *Bayesian inference*, *game theory*, and *multi-agent reinforcement learning*.

 My former research was in machine vision for urban computing.
 Previously, I graduated from the [University of Southern California](https://viterbischool.usc.edu/) (MS CS), where I worked with [Dr. Seon Ho Kim](https://sites.google.com/view/skim-home/home) in the [Integrated Media Systems Center](https://imsc.usc.edu/) (IMSC).